Coronavirus Covid-19: Just how vulnerable are NZ's borders?

 So far we have seen about four cases per 1000 international arrivals.
 But as long as our current border restrictions are adhered to, these should still pose a low risk to the community.

-Professor Baker has also suggested it would be worthwhile to officially separate out our reported active cases into those detected at the border or near it/within quarantine - and also to have a publicly available, up-to-date and searchable database of the world regions from which all arrivals were coming from.
+Professor Baker has also suggested it would be worthwhile to formally classify active cases into those either detected and contained at the border or detected within the community.
+He'd further like to see a publicly available, up-to-date and searchable database of the world regions from which all arrivals were coming from.
 Do you see merit in these suggestions - and would having geographic data help us to better quantify risk?

 It would be useful to know how many cases, if any, were infected during quarantine.